View Dr. Cotton's CV

 Christopher Cotton is a Professor of Economics at Queen's University where he holds the Jarislowsky-Deutsch Chair in Economic & Financial Policy.
 He teaches undergraduate and graduate courses in the Department of Economics and is a faculty member for the CPIA professional program and the MPA and PMPA programs within the Queen's School of Policy Studies, He is also a cross-appointed member of the Translational Medicine Graduate Faculty in the Queen's School of Medicine, where he helps supervise students working at the intersection of health and economics.

 Prof. Cotton focuses on applying rigorous research methods from economics to gain insights into pressing public policy questions.
-He has also worked extensively on the evaluation of education and health policies and international development projects, and is a leading international expert on lobbying, political influence and campaign finance reform, as well as the funding of social sector projects and programs.
+He has also worked extensively on the evaluation of education and health policies and international development projects, and is a leading international expert on on the impact of COVID-19 and public health policies on businesses and the economy, the funding of social sector projects and programs, and on lobbying, political influence and campaign finance reform.
 His research publishes in top scientific journals such as the American Economic ReviewJournal of Public Economics, Journal of Labor Economics, and Management Science, and has included seminal papers on several topics.

-With the Covid-19 pandemic, Prof. Cotton began to focus much of his research and policy efforts to better understand the economic and social costs of the pandemic.
+With the COVID-19 pandemic, Prof. Cotton began to focus much of his research and policy efforts to better understand the economic and social costs of the pandemic.
 He was appointed to the Royal Society of Canada Covid-19 working group on Economic Recovery and Global Canada's Covid Strategic Choices Group.
-He was the co-PI on a major NSERC grant to establish the One Society Network of researchers across Canada working to study the broader impacts of Covid-19, and was the economic modeling lead on a major Canada Digital Technology Supercluster grant which brought together economic and epidemiological models to build capacity for the evaluation of future outbreaks and pandemics.
+He was also the economic modeling lead on a major Canada Digital Technology Supercluster grant which brought together economic and epidemiological models to build capacity for evaluating future outbreaks and pandemics.
+He was the co-lead for a major grant by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Public Health Agency of Canada (PHAC) to establish the One Society Network of emerging infectious disease modeling researchers across Canada working to study the broader impacts of COVID-19 on the economy and society and served as co-Director of the OSN from 2021 through 2024.

-His research has received grant funding from the Social Sciences and Humanities Research Council of Canada (NSERC), the Natrual Sciences and Engineering Research Council of Canbada (NSERC), the Tri-Council New Frontiers in Research Fund (NFRF), Canada's Digital Technology Supercluster, the Spenser Foundation for Education Research, and others.
+His research has received grant funding from the Social Sciences and Humanities Research Council of Canada (SSHRC), the Natrual Sciences and Engineering Research Council of Canbada (NSERC), the Tri-Council New Frontiers in Research Fund (NFRF), Canada's Digital Technology Supercluster, the Spenser Foundation, and others.
 Prof. Cotton is also an enthusiastic teacher and adviser.
 He advises many Ph.D. and M.A. students, and won the department's award for undergraduate teaching.

 Selected Publications